SALTASH MOUNTAIN

 Outdoor Living Skills

-Saltash Mountain campers and teens learn knot tying, knife and ax safety, plant and animal identification and other outdoor skills in the beauty and ruggedness of nature.
-Older campers work up toward their “WA” (pronounced “Wah”) experience including a 24 hour solo.
+Saltash Mountain campers learn knot tying, knife and fire safety, shelter building, navigation, and other outdoor skills in the beauty and ruggedness of nature.
+Campers can work towards their “WA” (pronounced “Wah”) experience including a 24 hour solo.

 Trips